HashSlap-Summer-of-Code/hashslap-starter-pack/README.md

-# 🛠 HashSlap Starter Pack
+# 🛠 HashSlap Summer of Code: Starter Pack

 Welcome to the **HashSlap Starter Pack** — your go-to toolkit for diving into open-source software (OSS)!
 This repository is designed for beginners to learn, practice, and contribute to open-source projects with confidence.
 Whether you're preparing for the HashSlap Summer of Code or just exploring OSS, we’ve got everything you need to get started.